curiousmaster/JackItNG/payloads/Windows/Payload---Website-Lock.md

-The explanation is in the code.
+REM The explanation is in the code.
-Link to other files: https://www.dropbox.com/sh/i09leu4kcifta6a/AACEFYQnlOIUsDtLLrQuemCha?dl=0 (same link as the one in the code)
+REM Link to other files: https://www.dropbox.com/sh/i09leu4kcifta6a/AACEFYQnlOIUsDtLLrQuemCha?dl=0 (same link as the one in the code)
+REM

-Side note: If you want to be a bastard and prevent them from using any mouse and keyboard at all until they restart here is the link to a looping version of the batch file: https://www.dropbox.com/s/czlyh93ga3myb8m/TheRealAnnoyance.bat?dl=0
+REM Side note: If you want to be a bastard and prevent them from using any mouse and keyboard at all until they restart here is the link to a looping version of the batch file: https://www.dropbox.com/s/czlyh93ga3myb8m/TheRealAnnoyance.bat?dl=0
-It continually does a devcon command to uninstall all mouse and keyboard drivers--even if they were just installed.
+REM It continually does a devcon command to uninstall all mouse and keyboard drivers--even if they were just installed.
-To use it just replace the other one with this one.
+REM To use it just replace the other one with this one.
 Mind you: if you run this on your computer you WILL NOT be able to do anything unless you restart you computer or you have a weird-ass way of controlling your computer without a mouse and keyboard.
 (Telekinesis?)
+REM

-Code:
+REM Code:
 ```
 REM Title: Website Lock
 REM Author: Audiack